 I received my Ph.D. at Duke University in 1999 in clinical psychology with a concentration on health and the challenges faced by medical patients.
 Following an internship at SUNY Upstate Medical Center, I completed a fellowship in cancer prevention and control at Mount Sinai Medical School in New York City.

 For 9 years, I worked at the VA Medical Center in Manhattan, providing clinical services in palliative care, dialysis, oncology, rehab medicine, substance abuse and primary care as well as clinical supervision to new therapists.
 At the VA, I began working with mindfulness-based approaches to managing stress and life challenges and completed additional training in MBSR (Mindfulness Based Stress Reduction), ACT (Acceptance and Commitment Therapy) and mindfulness-based psychotherapy (see below).

-Presently, I am part-time faculty in the Department of Family and Social Medicine at Montefiore Medical Center in the Bronx, consult on research projects related to oncology and psychotherapy and maintain a private practice, offering integrative, individualized, mindfulness informed therapy.
-I also contribute monthly to the blog: www.urbanmindfulness.org, which focuses on the challenges and joys of living mindfully in the city.
+Presently, I am part-time faculty in the Department of Family and Social Medicine at Montefiore Medical Center in the Bronx, teaching medical residents and maintain a private practice, offering integrative, individualized, mindfulness informed/based therapy.

 In addition to work as a psychologist, I am an artist, working in several mediums including photography, painting, drawing, and writing.